 The California Lemon Law, outlined in Civ.
 Code § 1793.2 et seq. is designed to protect consumers who have purchased cars that are not working as they should.
 Car purchases are often very high-pressure situations, so the government provides extra safeguards for consumers who get stuck with one of these major purchases that is not safe or reliable.
-There are both federal and California lemon laws, and they can be confusing, so never hesitate to consult with a lawyer who handles lemon law claims.
+There are both federal and California lemon laws, and they can be confusing, so never hesitate to consult with an experienced California lemon law attorney.

 This law limits the number of repair attempts a manufacturer can make on a car before they need to buy back or replace the vehicle.